johnathanbryce/johnathanbryce/README.md

 # 💫 About Me:
 As a developer, I live by the mantra "Just.
 Keep.
 Building."
-I'm driven by a genuine love for coding, always pushing beyond tutorials to gain hands-on, real-world experience.
-I’m currently focused on learning Python while deepening my expertise in JavaScript, React, and AWS.
-My goal is to continually expand my skill set and backend capabilities to become a more versatile developer.<br><br>When I’m not coding, I’m at the gym, sweating violently in a hot yoga class, catching up with friends, or passionately supporting the Canucks.
+I'm driven by a genuine love for coding, always pushing beyond tutorials to gain hands-on, real-world experience. <br><br>When I’m not coding, I’m at the gym, sweating violently in a hot yoga class, catching up with friends, or passionately supporting the Canucks.

 ## 🌐 Socials: